Guaranteed Rent, Rent Guarantee Schemes or Rent Guarantee Insurance could have a big impact on the best way to rent out your property.

 - Some insurers do not accept tenants in receipt of housing benefit whilst others will accept a working guarantor.

 - The rent guarantee insurance must be purchased before the tenancy is signed or if not, you are unable to make a claim within a certain period.

 - To make a claim you may have to pay an excess which is usually equivalent to one month’s rent.

-- All the correct notices must be served on the tenant at the start of the tenancy such as the guide on how to rent, the EPC and gas certificate.
+- All the correct notices must be served on the tenant at the start of the tenancy such as the How to Rent guide, the EPC and a gas certificate.

 - The rent guarantee insurance will only cover you until you have taken possession of the property or until the tenant has surrendered the keys.